thefcraft/fmt-display-cpp/README.md

 ## Future Improvements

-We're always looking to improve `fmt::display`.
+We're always looking to improve `fmt::display` and the testing framework.
 Here are some areas we're considering for future development:

-1. Performance optimizations
+1. Performance optimizations.
-2. Support for more complex formatting options (padding, alignment, etc.)
+2. Support for more complex formatting options (padding, alignment, etc.).
-3. Integration with existing logging libraries
+3. Integration with existing logging libraries.
-4. More extensive testing suite
+4. More extensive testing suite.
-5. Additional specializations for other standard library types
+5. Additional specializations for other standard library types.
+6. Expanded functionality for the testing framework.

 If you have any suggestions or would like to contribute to these efforts, please open an issue or submit a pull request!